 Church: Hierarchy or People?

 Ecclesiology is the theological study of the church's identity.
-The word derives from the Greek ekklēsia (G1577; literally, "called out"), which better translates as "assembly" or "congregation."
+The word derives from the Greek ekklēsia (G1577, "called out"), which better translates as "assembly" or "congregation."
 Over time as Christianity evolved into a world religion, theologians linked the notion of church to a hierarchy of bishop, priest, and deacon with the people as its subjects.
 Ignatius of Antioch (c.
-AD 35–107) opined, "Where the bishop appears, there let the people be, just as where Jesus Christ is, there is the catholic church."
+AD 35–107) opined, "Wherever the bishop appears, there let the people be; as wherever Jesus Christ is, there is the catholic church" (Smyrn.
+8).
 Simply put, individuals are only part of the church if they subject themselves to a bishop when worshiping God.
 Ignatius also implied Christ remains with the bishop and the people must approach him via this intercessor.
 However, Luke used the word "church" to describe the people of the early Jesus movement when he arranged the Acts of the Apostles.
 For example, his narrative about the Council of Jerusalem details how Paul of Tarsus and Barnabas happened upon the church at the same time they met elders and other apostles (Acts 15:3-5).
 In this case, the entire congregation with laity and their leadership comprised the church.

 Old Testament Church